Terms and Conditions

 2.1 All prices for goods or services published or quoted by the Supplier are in Australian dollars (AUD) exclusive of GST and are subject to alteration upon the provision of reasonable notice.

-2.2 The price quoted for the order is subject to change or withdrawal by the Supplier at any time prior to acceptance of the order.
+2.2 Any written quotation shall expire thirty (30) days from the issue date unless otherwise noted.
+The price quoted for the order is subject to change or withdrawal by the Supplier at any time prior to acceptance of the order.

 2.3 All Federal, State or Local taxes, duties or levies, including where applicable Goods and Services Tax (GST), shall be payable by the Customer, without deduction or set off.